 Leafly did a survey on CBD rich and high THC strains and the terpene content is a huge surprise!
-There is a pattern to our healing.

 Not long ago we were blissfully unaware of the hundreds of chemical compounds found in cannabis.
 Enthusiasts looked for potency, without paying much attention to details of the strain.
 Times have changed.
 Today, one trip to a dispensary and you’ll find hundreds CBD rich and high THC strains lining store shelves.
 The strain description is still limited, coming down to a cannabinoid ratio of CBD:THC.
 But, experts (that’s you), now know the medicinal and recreational experience of cannabis is the result of so much more than this ratio.